MOA 192 - Quality and Performance » Fall 2022 » Exam 2

 Which of the following is a data-gathering tool used to collect performance measurement data?

-B. Sampling
+B. Scorecard

 C. Dashboard